Edessa, Greece: History

 According to some ancient writers, Caranus, the legendary founder of the Argead Dynasty (whose most famous member was Alexander the Great), established the city of Edessa and made it the first capital of ancient Macedon, and later Argead rulers moved Macedon's capital to Aegae and eventually Pella.
 Archaeological remains have been discovered on the site of ancient Edessa, just below the modern city (40°47'48.48"N 22° 3'26.24"E).
 The walls and many buildings have been unearthed so far.
 A colonnade with inscription in Greek dates from Roman times.
 The city achieved certain prominence in the first centuries AD, being located on the Via Egnatia.
 From 27 BC to 268 AD it had its own mint.
 The Orthodox Christian Saint Vassa and her three children were put to death here in the 3rd century AD.

 Little is known about the fate of the city after 500 AD, but we know that its Greek bishop, Isidoros, participated in the Ecumenical Council of 692.

 The city disappears from the sources thereafter, and re-emerges only in the 11th century, in the account of the Bulgarian wars of Emperor Basil II by the chronicler John Skylitzes, with the Slavic name Vodena (τὰ Βοδηνά in Greek).
 The Bulgarian historian Vasil Zlatarski hypothesized that it was Vodena, and not Vidin on the Danube, that was a base of the Cometopuli in their revolt against Byzantium.

 Due to its strategic location, controlling the Via Egnatia as it enters the Pindus mountains, the town was much fought over in the subsequent centuries: the Normans under Bohemond I captured it briefly in 1083, but were eventually repelled by the forces of Emperor Alexios I Komnenos.
 The Nicaean emperor John III Vatatzes captured in 1253, while in the mid-14th century its possession was disputed between the Byzantines and the Serbs under Stephen Dushan, with the latter securing its possession in January 1351.
 The city was for some time under control of Radoslav Hlapen, who gave it as dowry to his son-in-law Nikola Bagaš probably around 1366/7.
 The city remained in Bagaš's hands at least until 1385.
 It was conquered by the Ottoman commander Evrenos Bey in the late 14th century, along with the rest of Macedonia.
-In 1519 (Hijri 925) the town of Vodine was inhabited by Muslims and Christians.
-It had 68 Muslim and 116 Christian households and it was a joint-zeamet of Murad of İpek and Hüseyin son of Dizdar.
+In 1519 (Hijri 925) the town had 68 Muslim and 116 Christian households; it was a joint zeamet of Murad of İpek, and Hüseyin the son of dizdar.